Velir/SitecoreFieldSuite/README.md

 ==================

 Author: Tim Braga
-A suite of tools for tools for working with Sitecore
+A suite of tools for tools for working with Sitecore.